Coming Fall 2021! A film by Fellowship for Performing Arts and 1A Productions

 The dramatic, true story of C.S.
 Lewis’ journey from committed atheist to “reluctant” believer comes to life on screen in a magnificent new film.
-The Most Reluctant Convert spans the decades from Lewis’ turbulent childhood, to harrowing experiences in World War I, to his life-changing friendships as an Oxford don with such luminaries as J.R.R.
+With a planned fall 2021 release, The Most Reluctant Convert spans the decades from Lewis’ turbulent childhood, to harrowing experiences in World War I, to his life-changing friendships as an Oxford don with such luminaries as J.R.R.
 Tolkien.

 The story traces Lewis’ life prior to the publication of The Lion, The Witch and the Wardrobe and before his marriage to Joy Davidman.
 It reveals Lewis as an Oxford professor in 1950 looking back to the period of his youth from 1908 to 1931 when he slowly and reluctantly changed his views from atheism to Christianity.